Home » RECIPES » SWEET » PIES & TARTS » Apple Crumble Tart

 Apple Crumble Tart after baking.

-I absolutely love making pies and tarts, but I have to be honest … sometimes I just do not have the patience for them.
-All the chilling and rolling and fussing for hours when I could be spending time with my family.
+I absolutely love making pies, but I have to be honest… sometimes I just do not have the patience for them.
+All the chilling, rolling, and fussing for hours when I could be spending it outside watching the leaves fall.

 • There is no peeling your apples.
 This cuts down on time, adds beautiful red color to the tart, and adds nutrients from the peels.
 You could peel them if you want to though.